michelmf/building-decision-support-systems/README.md

-# building-decision-support-systems
+# Building Decision Support Systems

-Repository with content of the courses "Basic Modeling for Discrete Optimization" and "Advanced Modeling for Discrete Optimization"
+Repository with the content of the courses "Basic Modeling for Discrete Optimization" and "Advanced Modeling for Discrete Optimization" by The University of Melbourne & The Chinese University of Hong Kong.